How Can I be More Creative

 - Nature can restore attention and boost positive emotions

-- Nature can help overcoming creative blocks
+- Nature can help overcome creative blocks

 - Best of all, Nature can make you feel happier and more alive